nttd-shenjunyu/DesignPattern/README.md

-# DesignPattern
+# 23 kinds of design patterns.
-Implemented by Java
+1. singleton